The Marmot with the CollarDiary of a Philosopher

 O Marmots, Marmots, it is to you and not to Men that I owe the darkest hours of my life!
 Even so, it is for you that I labour.
 When I have pierced the mystery of the Long Night, I will brave anew your Burrows and I will teach you despite yourselves.
 I wish to reward you with good for the evil that you have forced me to suffer.

 Summer has returned.
 A dense mist hides the deep valleys, but it is very fine on the mountain.

-I have passed today some delicious moments. – I had stretched out on a white stone, just outside my burrow, and I was beginning to grow sleepy.
+I have passed today some delicious moments. – I had stretched out on a white stone, just outside my Burrow, and I was beginning to grow sleepy.
 I dreamed that I had finally discovered the solution to the great problem.
 I recall it no longer.
 My ideas began to float without certainty.
-I know only that I was holding it in my paws, that I was clutching it with all my strength and that there escaped from it a virtue, because I began to feel in all my limbs a new well-being, as if a divine power were piercing into my blood.
-When I opened my eyes, I saw the sun.
-It was only the sun.
+I know only that I was holding it in my paws, that I was clutching it with all my strength and that there escaped from it a virtue, because I began to feel in all my limbs a new sense of well-being, as if a divine power were in-Burrowing into my blood.
+When I opened my eyes, I saw the Sun.
+It was only the Sun.
 But, a curious thing, I felt absolutely no disappointment.
-I remained on my stone, half asleep, half awake, rejoicing in a perfect pleasure, and murmelling as I had never murmelled more since the vigil of my captivity.
+I remained on my stone, half asleep, half awake, rejoicing in a perfect pleasure, and murmelling as I had never murmelledmore since the vigil of my captivity.

 M.01.07.01.04 / M.039